-More and more people use storage containers for a variety of different things.
-In fact, storage container rentals are now so popular that many people have started to see them as a regular part of life.
+More and more people use storage containers for a variety of different things, from personal belonging all the way to business storage.
+In fact, storage container rentals are now so popular that many people have started to see them as a regular part of life and putting warehouse racking in them for better organization of their belongings.
 While this is not so much a problem, what is a problem is when people blindly agree to their contract without even reading it.

 Reading a Rental Agreement

 The most important thing to understand about rental agreements are the terms ‘lessor’ and ‘lessee’.
-You, as the person renting the container, are the lessee.
+You, as the person renting the container such as one of those 40 ft shipping containers for sale, are the lessee.
 They, as the company who rents their container to you, are the lessor.
 You are likely to come across these terms whenever you rent or lease something, so it is a good thing to know.

 Next, the contract that you sign will be accompanied by the ‘master lease’.
 This document is one of convenience, as it essentially means that you both agree to all the terms and conditions that are laid out in the contract itself.
 Hence, you only have to negotiate on terms and conditions once.
 After that, they will be in place not just for the rental of the specific container you are looking for right now, but also for every time in the future that you want to rent a container from the same business.
 The only thing that is never permanently set out in the master lease is cost, as this varies too much on many different factors.

 You must read the terms and conditions properly, therefore, since you will be bound to them, perhaps for life.
 Some companies don’t offer a separate master lease, but the fine print of the contract tells you that it is, in actual fact, a master lease.
 It is important to be aware of this because, if you are accepting poorer terms and conditions because you’re in a hurry for instance, you may be bound to them for the rest of your life as well.